GL(2) Weyl Bound via a multiplicative character delta method: Abstract

 \section{Abstract}

-We use a trivial delta method with multiplicative characters for congruence detection to prove the Weyl bound for GL(2) in $t$-aspect for a holomorphic or Hecke-Maass cusp form of arbitrary level and nebentypus.
-This parallels the work of Aggarwal \cite{taspecttrivial} in 2018, with the difference being multiplicative character has a more natural connection to the twisted $L$-function.
-This provides another view point to understand and explore the trivial and other delta methods.
+We use a trivial delta method with multiplicative characters for congruence detection to prove the Weyl bound for GL(2) in the $t$-aspect for a holomorphic or Hecke-Maass cusp form of arbitrary level and nebentypus.
+This parallels the work of Aggarwal \cite{taspecttrivial} in 2018, with the difference being the multiplicative character has a more natural connection to the twisted $L$-function.
+This provides another viewpoint to understand and explore the trivial and other delta methods.